 It’s extremely important that you get to know your customers and what they care about.
 Using data-driven creativity can help map out your customer journey and deliver the experience that your target audience expects.
 The right data can make all the difference, and finding a cause that your audience can connect with encourages them to get involved with your brand’s mission.

-2. Drive social change by being transparent with your audience.
+2. Drive social change by being transparent with your online audience.

 88% of consumers want to know that the brands they are supporting have a real impact.
 Purpose-driven brands need to be transparent with their audience through their marketing efforts in order to prove that they are truly driving social change.
 In other words, this means reporting on the impact your brand has made on the cause you are supporting.
 Many brands do this by capturing and collecting data to communicate the impact it has made over a certain period of time.